gumgum/multivitamin/README.md

 # Multivitamin

-*Python supplements for serving your CV, NLP, and ML models.*

 ![](https://i.imgur.com/ll70SQO.png)

 **Multivitamin** is python framework built for serving computer vision (CV), natural language processing (NLP), and machine learning (ML) models.
 It's aim is to provide the serving infrastructure around a single service and to allow the flexibility to use any python framework for prediction.